inductiva/inductiva/docs/explore_api/templating.md

 ### Rendering basics

 To start, a template file is a file that contains labels that will be replaced with specific values during a rendering process.
-These labels are enclosed in double curly brackets, optionally specifying default values that those labels might take when not explicitly set during the rendering process.
+These labels -- variables -- are enclosed in double curly brackets, optionally specifying default values they might take when not explicitly set during the rendering process.

-In the following example, the content of the file defines a configuration parameter named `config_parameter`:
+In the following example, the content of a template file defines a configuration parameter named `config_parameter`:

 ```jinja
 config_parameter = {{ parameter_value }}
 ```

-When this file is rendered with `10` for the label `parameter_value`, the resulting file will read:
+When this file is rendered with `10` for the variable `parameter_value`, the resulting file will read:

 ```txt
 config_parameter = 10
 ```

-If the template file were to be defined with a default value for `parameter_value`,
+If the template file were to be defined with a default value for `parameter_value`:

 ```jinja
 config_parameter = {{ parameter_value | default(20) }}